neuefische/web-exercises/sessions/react-styled-components/demo-start/README.md

 ## Notes

-- This is the start version of the demo
+- This is the starter version of the demo
 - You have to touch the [`pages/index.js`](./pages/index.js) file and create a few new components according to the session guide

 ## Development